DucAnhNTT/azure-data-pipeline-sales/README.md

 # Azure end-to-end Data Pipeline from On-prem to Report

-This project is simply about making and running a complete system that handles data.
-We use Azure services to change, store, and visualize data.
+This project showcases the creation and execution of a comprehensive data pipeline, utilizing Azure services for data manipulation, storage, and visualization within an analytics framework.

 A good use case of this project is migrating the on-prem database to Cloud.
 I will guide you step by step to complete this project in each section.
 Let's go!